seagrady2/metest/README.txt

 Metest is a lightweight framework for data-oriented testing under MIT licensing

+Here we have an example test file which is json stored as metests/cEquals1.json:

+{
+    "metest": {
+        "goal": "cEquals1",
+        "expect":"1",
+        "actual": ""
+        }
+}

-Consider the following python example for our the most simple case:
+Now consider the following python example for our the most simple case:

     #imports required
     from metest import metests
     from metest import results

-    #load the metests into memory
+    #load the metests from json files into memory
     met = metests(['printHelloWorld.json', 'cEquals1.json', 'aEquals5.json'])

     #set the actual value from the program